-Warming and other climate changes could expand the habitat and infectivity of disease-carrying insects, thus increasing the potential for transmission of diseases such as malaria and dengue ("break bone") fever.
-Mosquitos flourish in some areas around Connecticut.
-Some can carry malaria, while others can carry Eastern equine encephalitis, which can be lethal or cause neurological damage.
-Lyme disease, which is carried by ticks, has increased in Connecticut.
-If conditions become warmer and wetter and thus support larger populations of mosquitos and ticks, these diseases may be transmitted more widely.
+Warming and other climate changes could expand the habitat and infectivity of disease-carrying insects, increasing the potential for transmission of diseases such as malaria and dengue ("break bone") fever.
+Mosquitoes flourish in Minnesota, and some carry St. Louis encephalitis.
+The mosquito populations that carry this disease could increase with climate change.
+Also, the mosquitoes that carry yellow fever, dengue fever, Eastern equine encephalitis, and La Crosse encephalitis recently have spread as far north as Chicago.
+Global warming could shift the region where these mosquitoes breed and overwinter farther north.
+If conditions become warmer and wetter, mosquito populations can increase, thereby increasing the risk of transmission of these diseases.